rickardlindberg/rickardlindberg.me/writing/evolving-design-of-projectional-editor/index.markdown

 ---
-title: "DRAFT: How should I evolve the design of my projectional editor?"
+title: "How should I evolve the design of my projectional editor?"
 date: 2022-12-15
-tags: rlproject,draft
+tags: rlproject
 ---

 I am writing this blog post to help me get unstuck.